holocircuit/rsa-wiener-attack/README.md

 # rsa-wiener-attack
-Example code implementing Wiener's attack on RSA.
+Code to demonstrate Wiener's attack on RSA, which applies when the decryption exponent (`d`) is low relative to the modulus.